Speaking Like a Pro: Verbal Joust

 Debating may not be something that you encounter on a regular basis in your everyday life, but the skills you develop while debating are incredibly valuable, especially if your professional interests lie within the field of diplomacy.

-Debating encourages participants to structure both their thinking and speaking, construct compelling arguments and be ready to substantiate whatever they claim.
-Moreover, if participants are allocated a position in a debate and have to argue against their personal views, they learn to look at things from different angles and be tolerant to other opinions.
+Debating encourages participants to structure both their thinking and speaking, construct compelling arguments, and be ready to substantiate whatever they claim.
+Moreover, if participants are allocated a position in a debate and they have to argue against their personal views, they learn to look at things from different angles and be tolerant to other opinions.

 A verbal joust is a one-to-one debate which has the following procedure: